 10. Your status on FilmFreeway will acknowledge the receipt of your submission.

-11. Filmmakers whose work is ''officially selected'' will receive notification by email by December 14, 2020
+11. Filmmakers whose work is 'Officially Selected' will receive notification by email by November 1, 2021.

 13. Ealing Film Festival reserves the right to refuse entry for any reason at its absolute discretion.

 14. The decision of the judges is final.
-Neither correspondence nor discussion concerning any decision will be entered in to.
+We will not enter into correspondence or discussion concerning any decision.

-15. As well as awarding category winner laurels, there will be an overall prize for Best Festival Film - details to be announced.
+15. As well as awarding laurels for Official Selections and the winners of the categories, there will be an overall prize for the Best Film of the festival.

 16. The entry is made at the entrant’s own expense and Ealing Film Festival shall not be liable for reimbursing any expenses incurred in making an entry.